DC 7618Gynecological Conditions38 CFR § 4.116

 A 0% rating requires: Symptoms that do not require continuous treatment.
 A 30% rating requires: Symptoms not controlled by continuous treatment.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Uterus, removal of, including corpus qualify for TDIU (Total Disability Individual Unemployability)?
+Can Uterus, removal of, including corpus qualify for TDIU?

-What evidence do I need to establish service connection for Uterus, removal of, including corpus?
+What evidence supports a higher rating for Uterus, removal of, including corpus?

-What is the C&P exam like for Uterus, removal of, including corpus?
+What happens at the C&P exam for Uterus, removal of, including corpus?

 Get a Personalized Rating Analysis